ABurbank70/BISG-Shipping-Label/README.md

     The fields on the label are fixed width, so text will either overflow or be chopped off (most prominent in SHIP_FROM Zone A) Watch your character count!
-I put in a SLEEP(1) after each label -- it can probably come out but I was afraid of dumping to much to the spooler at once and losing a label.
 Missing fields can cause warnings about uninitialized values, safe to ignore but I should fix those.

 Notes on SSCC